steveshogren/blog-source/source/_posts/2015-03-14-pattern-matching-case-study.markdown

 ```

 While it is possible to make an equivalent C# enum and combine these
-in a similar way, it is inherently unsafe (nothing to check you
+in a similar way, it is inherently unsafe (nothing to guarantee you
 covered every case) and therefore appropriately uncommon.
 The typical
 answer for safe polymorphic dispatch in C# is to use an interface and
 classes.
 Unfortunately, something still has to dispatch on that enum